francois/mtlrb-strangler-app-2016-11-15/README.markdown

   # ...

   # CRITICAL: make sure you require the correct version of Sinatra
+  # CRITICAL: if you are strangling a Rails application, you MUST use the same Rails version
+  #           this may be undesired, in which case you will have to use the reverse proxy version of the strangler pattern
   spec.add_dependency "sinatra", ">= 2.0.0.beta2"

+  # You must also migrate all other dependencies in the gemspec
+  # spec.add_dependency "sequel"
+  # spec.add_dependency "redis"

   spec.add_development_dependency "bundler", "~> 1.12"
   spec.add_development_dependency "rake", "~> 10.0"